Eddie73COB/Repo_At_Taly/ATS Process - New Hire AD account creation/ATS Process - New Hire AD account creation.md

 ![TSM4](TSM4.png)

-4. Click on *AB* button to generate the network user name and click on Next
+4. Click on *AB* button to generate the network user name and click on Next.

 ![TSM5](TSM5.png)